Skip to main content

 ANSO 255 Exploring Regenerative Agriculture

 Regenerative agricultural systems seek to produce nutritious food in ways that restore habitat and biodiversity to landscapes, minimize energy and chemical inputs, and support greater social-ecological wellbeing.
 This class explores key principles and practices of regenerative systems design that help communities keep resources and productions more locally based, enhance local soil structure and microbiology, and provide collaborative contexts for community education and engagement.
 This class offers hands-on, active learning as we work together to explore annual and perennial food production at the Knox Farm, mushroom cultivation techniques, herbal plant guilds, bioregional herbalism, community-scaled composting, and organize community-based educational events.
-Cross Listing: ENVS 255; IMMR; W. Hope; K. Hope
+Prerequisite(s): One previous course in ANSO or ENVS; Cross Listing: ENVS 255; IMMR; W. Hope; K. Hope

 ANSO 256 Examining the Anthropocene

 In the early 21st century, the term 'Anthropocene' emerged to characterize the increasingly extensive impact of human generated transformations of ecological, geological, and biological processes at global proportions.
 This class examines the arguments surrounding the concept of the Anthropocene and accelerated demands on natural resources and corresponding eco-systemic pressures.
 We incorporate the insights of cultural ecology regarding the interrelationships of social, political, and economic organization and the local and regional environments within which humans live.
 Through ethnographic case studies, we examine the contested social and political fields in which people are making sense of, adapting to, and engaging these global transformations.
-Prerequisite(s): A 100-level ANSO course or ENVS 101 or permission of the instructor; Cross Listing: ENVS 256; Offered alternate years, in spring; W. Hope
+Prerequisite(s): One previous course in ANSO or ENVS; Cross Listing: ENVS 256; Offered alternate years, in spring; W. Hope

 ANSO 260 Topics and Methods in Ethnomusicology